MariaSagayaraj/Assessment/README.md

 # Westpac Practical Assessment

 ## Project Description
-The purpose of this project is to develop a test approach and document most critical bugs
+The purpose of this project is to develop a test approach and document most critical bugs for the given resource
 ## Resource
 https://buggy.justtestit.org
 ## Features